Truncated long-range percolation of words on the square lattice: Proof of Theorem

-The proof of Theorem \ref{teo1} relies on constructing dynamically a renormalized process and coupling it with a highly supercritical oriented percolation model on $\LL^2_+$.
-This construction is such that the letters of a word are seen at the good vertices of the corresponding renormalized coupled process.
-Following the approach in \cite{GLS}, the lattice $\LL^2_+$ is partitioned in slices that grow exponentially, with the occurrence of good events in one slice implying, with high probability, the occurrence of good events in the subsequent slice.
+The proof of Theorem \ref{teo1} relies on dynamically constructing a renormalized process and coupling it with a highly supercritical oriented percolation model on $\LL^2_+$.
+This construction is such that the letters of a word are seen at the good vertices of the corresponding renormalized process.
+Following the approach in \cite{GLS}, the lattice $\LL^2_+$ is partitioned into slices that grow exponentially, with the occurrence of good events in one slice implying, with high probability, the occurrence of good events in the subsequent slice.
+The argument proceeds through a quantitative analysis focused on finite words, as in \cite{NTT}.

-We build a coupling for each $\xi \in \Xi$, with the resulting bounds been uniform across all words.
-The main difficulty lies in constructing the coupling such that the probability of a renormalized vertex being declared good is close to 1.
-Achieving this requires observing many letters of the word $\xi$ during the process, which exponentially increases entropy.
-The strategy of creating couplings while controlling the entropy generated by the letters of the words is a fundamental concept from \cite{NTT}, also employed in \cite{GLS}.

-The technique we use to establish the desired connections within good renormalized vertices is reminiscent of the method developed in \cite{MSV}.
-In that work, a straightforward approach sufficed to demonstrate percolation.
-However, in our case, such an approach is not sufficient as it fails to provide the precise control over the entropy generated by words that our proof demands.
-To address this challenge, we develop a more intricate construction, which may involve performing multiple exploration processes for each renormalized vertex.
-We begin by introducing a general growth algorithm, described in detail below.